claustromaniac/detect-cloudflare-plus/README.md

 This Firefox extension aims to expose today's most omnipresent agents on the Internet: *Content Delivery Networks (CDN)*.

 Never heard of CDN?
 As it turns out, most of the global internet traffic goes through CDN so seamlessly that the majority of the population never even notices.
 These third parties are hired by website owners *(often for "free"!)*, and their role in this ecosystem is that of messengers.
 They have many eyes, many hands, and they are *everywhere*.
 They're so widespread that one would have to actually stop using a massive chunk of the Internet entirely in order to steer clear of them all.
-That is not really an option anymore.

 **... but that alone shouldn't be enough of a reason to trust them, should it?**